 6. Lily of The Valley

 Lily of the valley also treats heart arrhythmia and improves the quality of heart tissue.
-It also has the ability to regulate blood pressure, allowing the heart to beat more slowly and rhythmically, while enhancing circulation.
+It has the ability to regulate blood pressure, allowing the heart to beat more slowly and rhythmically, while enhancing circulation.

 Aside from its effectiveness in treating heart weakness, lily of the valley also treats lung ailments and is considered anti-cancer and anti-tumor.
 This is due to its anti-angiogenic compounds, which destroy the network of blood vessels required by tumors to grow and metastasize.